 Programme Description Subdivisions GasNet has for a number of years worked collaboratively with those driving development of new subdivisions (or further stages of existing ones) to provide natural gas reticulation to potential end-users.
-MP link of Whanganui River bridges The strategic link of 3 Whanganui River bridges to reinforce MP supply will provide the ability to isolate any bridge crossing where a bridge crossing has been lost or where a maintenance event requires the shutdown of a bridge and its crossing.
-Provides a grid configuration which will increase capacity of MP network allowing network growth to be made into all areas.
-Project has been long term commencing in early 1990s and has taken advantage of trench sharing opportunities with other utilities.
-Main laying was completed in 2018 with the linking of two bridges and there remains a few metres of steel main to be linked on the third bridge to complete the project.
-This work is planned for 2020/21 year.
+MP link of Whanganui River bridges The strategic link of 3 Whanganui River bridges to reinforce MP supply provides the ability to isolate any bridge crossing where a bridge crossing has been lost or where a maintenance event requires the shutdown of a bridge and its crossing.
+The link provides a grid configuration which has increased the capacity of MP network allowing network growth to be made into all areas.
+The project has been long term commencing in early 1990s and has taken advantage of trench sharing opportunities with other utilities.
+Main laying was completed in 2018 with the linking of two bridges and in 2020 a few metres of steel main was linked on the third bridge completing the project.
 Gonville-Springvale Strategic MP link High residential gas loads on the Springvale low pressure system have resulted in the significant pressure fluctuations on the medium pressure system that supplies the Springvale DRS.
 Installation of a strategic link main from the Abbot Street DRS in Gonville to Springvale and modifications to the DRS will reinforce gas supply to the Springvale area.
 The proposed main will be laid in stages as construction of new residential developments in the area proceed.
 The main will bring medium pressure into the centre of the large residential development providing for elevated pressure to be supplied to consumers who would otherwise be connected to the existing low pressure network.
 Network Signage Upgrade In 2019 the company reviewed its requirements for signage and in doing so produced a comprehensive Signage Plan.
 The Plan encompasses the requirements of network Standards AS/NZS 4645 and AS/NZS 2885, Local Authority and meets the requirements of AS1319 - Safety Signs for the Occupational Environment.
-GasNet is planning to upgrade all network signage to meet the requirements of the Signage Plan during the 2020/21 period.
+GasNet commenced the upgrade of network signage to meet the requirements of the Signage Plan during the 2020/21 period with all Intermediate pressure network signage completed and all Crossing and DRS signage installed.
+The remaining MP signage will be completed in the 2021/22 year.